KKallidromitis/detcon-pytorch/README.md

 # detcon-pytorch

-PyTorch implementation of DetconB: Efficient Visual Pretraining with Contrastive Detection.
+PyTorch implementation of the DetconB model from: ["Efficient Visual Pretraining with Contrastive Detection " Henaff et al. (ICCV 2021)](https://arxiv.org/abs/2103.10957)

 Installation of [Apex](https://github.com/NVIDIA/apex) is required to enable DDP.